ndelamaide/ML4Science_neuron_segmentation/README.md

 The goal of the project was to perform image segmentation on images of neuronal cells growing on a diamond.

+You can look at our specific work about image analysis in the folder image_analysis and the LIVECell adaptaion in the livecell directory, but the main results of the working model is explained below.

 We implemented two variants of the TernausNet model : one is a U-Net with a VGG11 Encoder Pre-Trained on ImageNet for Image Segmentation, and the other uses VGG16 instead of VGG11 ([arxiv paper](https://arxiv.org/abs/1801.05746)).
 The GitHub for the TernausNet models can be found [here](https://github.com/ternaus/TernausNet).